 Can I run my existing Python programs with mypy?

 It depends.
-Compatibility is much better when using Python semantics, but
+Compatibility is pretty good when using Python semantics, but several

 The ultimate goal is to be